Roles and Responsibilities of Students and Adults

 Additional expertise: Many project evaluations require additional expertise (e.g., on biosafety and/or of human risk groups).
 If the SRC needs an expert as one of its members and one is not in the immediate area, all documented contact with an external expert must be submitted.
 If animal research is involved, at least one member must be familiar with proper animal care procedures.
 Depending on the nature of the study, this person can be a veterinarian or animal care provider with training and/or experience in the species being studied.

-To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student(s), the Qualified Scientist, or the Designated Supervisor who oversees the project may serve on the SRC reviewing that project.
+To avoid conflict of interest, no Adult Sponsor, parent or other relative of the student(s), the Qualified Scientist, or the Direct Supervisor who oversees the project may serve on the SRC reviewing that project.
 Additional members are recommended to diversify and to increase the expertise of the committee.

 A Scientific Review Committee (SRC) examines projects for the following: